Skip to Main Content

 SUBSCRIPTION DATABASES

 DISCLAIMER: There are certain access limitations for the following subscription databases.
-Mercer Law Library may not have access to all content found on these databases.
+Mercer Law Library may not have access to all content found on these databases nor does Mercer Law Library provide public access to these databases.
+Mercer Law Library staff can look up specific cases if there are stated.

 • Bloomberg Law: This database contains a variety of legal materials.
 In addition to resources that can be found online (like the United States Code, Bloomberg also contains federal and state court decisions.
 Bloomberg is an excellent resource for people interested in tax or administrative law.